majacannavo/jterm21/geog323/portfolio/rosgen/re-rosgen.md

 layout: page
 title: RE- Replication of Rosgen Stream Classification
 ---
-# RE- Replication of Rosgen Stream Classification
+# Rosgen Classification in GRASS/R

 **Replication of**
 ## A classification of natural rivers